vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 As seen from the above component and system definitions, the existence of an `animation` component in an entity will either enable or disable optional animations.
 If an entity has the `animation` component, the logic will depend on the other components the entity has, making it easy to define widget-specific animation behavior.

-All that's left is instantiating the `context` and the system types, then execute application-specific logic:
+All that is left is instantiating the `context` and the system types, then execute application-specific logic:

 ```cpp
 int main()